-While still in the shadow of the current global financial crisis, companies have found it increasingly important to enhance their capabilities of providing customers with well designed, made, and delivered goods or services.
-There are at least three basic ways to accomplish this: 1) design better product/service frequently and effectively, 2) continuously improve production process or service delivery, and 3) rapidly adopt new technology.
+To win competition in global markets, companies have found it increasingly important to continuously enhance their capabilities of providing customers with well designed, made, and delivered goods/services.
+There are at least three basic ways to accomplish this mission: 1) design better product/service frequently and effectively, 2) continuously improve production process or service delivery, and 3) rapidly adopt new technology.
 Because each of the above can be viewed as a one-time occurring activity with a unique goal, limited lifespan, and certain resources required, companies typically manage it as a project using tools developed in project management.
 Moreover, for those companies in construction, defense, consulting, and IT industries, managers spend even a larger portion of their time in managing projects.
 If all the business activities are divided into two groups: routine operations and projects; the share of projects has been increasing consistently and significantly in the last few decades.
 Consequently, project management has become an increasingly important subject in operations management.